 - How your sales are affected by different seasons and months

-- A breakdown to see which shipping methods are most attractive to your customers
+- A breakdown of transit times and average cart value by shipping method (to see which shipping methods are most attractive to your customers)

 - How much inventory you were holding at any ShipBob fulfillment centers at any point in the past

-- Your best selling item, the percentage of your business they account for, and how they are performed over time
+- Your best selling items and the percentage of your business they account for (and how they are performing compared to other periods)

 Demand forecasting helps businesses make informed decisions that affect everything from inventory planning to supply chain optimization.
-With customer expectations changing faster than ever, businesses need a method to forecast demand accurately.
+With customer expectations changing faster than ever, businesses need a method to accurately forecast demand.